Vitamins to Increase Sperm Volume

 As previously mentioned, what men should be focused on is their sperm count and the amount of sperm they have per ml of semen.
 Semen volume is tied to sperm count by the parameter sperm density (sperm count per mL of semen).
 Sperm density tells you exactly how many sperm are present in each ml of semen produced.
 If sperm density remains consistent, then increasing semen volume will increase the total amount of sperm, but the two are not highly related.
 One man can have a large semen volume (liquid) but very little or no sperm.

-Sperm volume isn’t a parameter that is measured in a clinical setting as it mixes the two terms Sperm Count and Semen Volume.
+Truth is, sperm volume isn’t a real term or measure used to evaluate male fertility.
+The term incorrectly mixes the two terms Sperm Count and Semen Volume.
 That said, it is a commonly used term amongst the general public.

 What is a Healthy or “Normal” Semen Volume, Sperm Count, and Sperm Density